 See how Minimalism Brand use the design concept of minimalism to its extremes

-Because of its natural look, many ‘eco-friendly’ brands use kraft paper in their branding.
+Because of its natural look, many ‘eco-friendly’ brands use kraft in their branding.

-The look and texture gives an earthy, woody feel and helps resonate with customers that are looking for an unprocessed, ‘raw’ product.
+The look and texture give an earthy, woody feel and help resonate with customers that are looking for an unprocessed, ‘raw’ product.